 - 1. By having proper attitudes.
 Proverbs 4:23, "Keep thy heart with all diligence; for out of it are the issues of life."
 Proverbs 23:7a, "For as he thinketh in his heart, so is he."
-Proverbs 16:23, "The heart of the wise teacheth his mouth, and addeth learning to his lips." - As an individual before God, each person is on an equal plane with every other person.
-See Proverbs 22:2.
-No Christian is to feel superior or inferior to anyone.
-Regardless of the possessions or the wealth of one person compared to the possessions or wealth of another, no man is better than any other in the sight of God.
-A Christian is to look everyone in the eye-he is not to look up to anyone; he is not to look down on anyone. - 2) A Christian is not to be proud or arrogant.
-Romans 12:3 says that every person is "not to think of himself more highly than he ought to think." - 3) A Christian is to assume the position of kind esteem toward others.
+See also Proverbs 16:23. - 1) As an individual before God, each person is on an equal plane with every other person See Proverbs 22:2.
+No Christian is to feel superior or inferior to the possessions or wealth of another; no man is better than any other in the sight of God.
+A Christian is to look everyone in the eye-he is not to look up at anyone; he is not to look down on anyone. - 2) A Christian is not to be proud or arrogant Romans 12:3 says that every person is "not to think of himself more highly than he ought to think." - A Christian is to assume the position of kind esteem toward others.
 He is to remember that if others appear not to possess good Christian qualities, he himself did not possess these qualities until after he became a Christian.
-Read Proverbs 1:7; II Corinthians 5:17; Philippians 2:13.
+Read Proverbs 1:7, II Corinthians 5:17; Philippians 2:13.
 He is to think of others as being deserving of honor.
-See Philippians 2:3. - 4) A Christian is to have the attitude of neither judging nor condemning others for anything-dress, actions, languages, etc., Proverbs 28:5, 6; Luke 6:37. - 2.
-By having knowledge, Proverbs 18:4. - 1) A Christian's first step toward obtaining knowledge is to fear the Lord, Proverbs 1:7. - A Christian should have knowledge about many different subjects.
+See Philippians 2:3. - 4) A Christian is to have the attitude of neither judging nor condemning others for anything-dress, actions, language, etc. Proverbs 28:5, 6; Luke 6:37. - 2.
+By having knowledge.
+Proverbs 18:4. - 1) A Christian's first step toward obtaining knowledge is to fear the Lord.
+Proverbs 1:7. - A Christian should have knowledge about many different subjects.
 (This is preparation for conversation with people from all walks of life.)
-Varied, up-to-date knowledge is obtained by reading such periodicals as U.S. News and World Report, Reader's Digest, the daily newspaper, and by viewing the news and current-events programs on television.
+Varied, up-to-date knowledge is obtained by reading such periodicals as U.S. News and World Report, Reader's Digest, the daily newspaper, and by viewing the news and current events programs on television.
 Background material is obtained through being a good student in school.
 A good knowledge of the Bible is important.
 Notice Colossians 3:16a.
 Among those people whom a Christian might meet are some who need to know how to be saved.
 A Christian should have the plan of salvation well in mind for the opportunity of witnessing. - 3.
 By practicing good conversation.
 If a Christian at all times practices speaking appropriately, he will speak properly at the time that he is being introduced to someone.
 Colossians 4:6 teaches us to mix our speech with grace and to season it with salt so that we may know how to answer every man.
-Grace is "looking with kindness and favour upon others."
-Salt seasons and does good.
-See Ecclesiastes 10:12. - 4.
-By having a good appearance. - A Christian should be clean and neat wherever he goes.
-Hebrews 10:22 instructs us that our bodies are to be washed.
+Grace is "looking with kindness and favour upon others"; salt seasons and does good.
+See Ecclesiastes 10:12.

+4. By having a good appearance.

+- A Christian should be clean and neat wherever he goes.
+Recall from the first lesson in this series the fact that Hebrews 10:22 instructs us that our bodies are to be washed.
 This would include clean fingernails, clean and combed hair, clean teeth.
-Review the Biblical teaching about length of hair.
+Review the teaching about length of hair, also.
 Ladies and girls are to be femininely dressed; boys and men are to be dressed as gentlemen.
 All are to be dressed modestly. - 2) A Christian has confidence if his appearance is proper.
 His Christian testimony can be better maintained if his appearance meets God's standards.